 Exit 47 – PA 34/Hanover Street

 Take Exit 47A to head south on PA 34 and straight into Mt.
 Holly Springs.
-Stop at Crumbs Café for breakfast or lunch and a sweet treat.
-Their quiche is delicious and their over-sized bakery items will make your mouth water.
-On the other side of Mt.
-Holly Springs, you can hike along several trails at the Mt.
+Stop at Cassell's Grille for a casual lunch or dinner then burn off the calories with a hike along several trails at the Mt.
 Holly Marsh Preserve.

 Take Exit 47B to head north on PA 34 and straight into historic downtown Carlisle.
 Your first stop should be the Cumberland Valley Visitors Center, where you can pick up brochures, maps and receive local recommendations.
 Then you can spend the day exploring the fun shops on Pomfret Street; purchasing items hand-made by local artisans at such as American Artisan Gallery and History on High; enjoying a glass of wine on the porch at Castlerigg Wine Shop; exploring history at the Cumberland County Historical Society; or strolling the beautiful campus of Dickinson College.
 When it’s time to eat, you can dine around the world with more than 30 restaurants offering a variety of cuisines.